Unifying Contrastive and Generative Objectives for Visual Understanding and Text-to-Image Generation: Additional Ablations

 \subsection{Standard Deviation of Masking}

 Our masking warm-up samples masking ratios from $\mathcal{N}(\mu, \sigma^2)$ clipped to $[0, 1]$.
-To stduy the effect of variance, we vary $\sigma$ and additionally include UNI, a schedule that approximates the high-variance limit via a uniform masking distribution.
+To study the effect of variance, we vary $\sigma$ and additionally include UNI, a schedule that approximates the high-variance limit via a uniform masking distribution.

 As shown in Table~\ref{tab:sigma_vary}, increasing $\sigma$ from 0.35 to 0.45–0.55 improves both representation quality and generative performance: Linear Probing increases from 72.0\% to 72.7\%, while FID decreases from 4.74 to 4.57.
-Pushing variance to the extreme (UNI) further boosts Linear Probing to 73.1\% but degrades FID to 4.88, indicating that overly uniform masking reduces emphasis on the high-masking reconstruction regime needed for strong generation.
+Pushing variance to the extreme (UNI) further boosts Linear Probing to 73.1\% but degrades FID to 4.88, improving representation at the cost of generation, rather than both.

-Overall, moderate variance in the range $\sigma \in [0.45, 0.55]$ yields the best generative quality while remaining close to the optimal representation performance.
-Section~\ref{results} in the manuscript uses the setting $\sigma = 0.55$, which matches the best FID (4.57) and provides slightly stronger Linear Probing than $\sigma = 0.45$.
+Overall, moderate variance in the range $\sigma \in [0.45, 0.55]$ yields the best generative quality while remaining close to the optimal representation performance, demonstrating that the synergistic relationship between text-image contrastive alignment with T2I generation during successful joint unification is stable.

-Section~\ref{results} in the manuscript uses the setting where $\sigma = 0.55$, since it balances between Linear Probing and FID scores.
+The unified performance analysis in Section~\ref{results} adopts the setting $\sigma = 0.55$, which matches the best FID (4.57) and provides slightly stronger Linear Probing than $\sigma = 0.45$.